Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: The main results: preliminaries, formulation, and discussion

-In general, there is a substantial distance between just constructing a ``candidate for the fundamental solution'' (i.e. proving that relations (\ref{sol}) -- (\ref{Psi}) are feasible) on one hand, and justifying this construction (i.e. proving that $p_t(x,y)$ generates a strong Feller semigroup and relating this semigroup with the initial symbol) on the other hand.
-The first way of such a justification, proposed in \cite{Ko89}, is an extension of the approach used in \cite{Fr64}.
-In \cite{Fr64}, by a proper analysis of the parametrix series in the diffusion setting, it is proved that $p_t(x,y)$ is twice continuously differentiable w.r.t. $x$ and satisfies (\ref{L_fund}) in the classical sense.
-In the $\alpha$-stable case the natural upper bound $\prt_{xx}^2p_t^0(x,y)\leq Ct^{-2/\alpha}$ is strongly singular for small $t$, and therefore it is difficult to prove using the parametrix construction that $\prt_{xx}^2p_t(x,y)$ is well defined.
-Instead of that, in \cite{Ko89} a naturally extended domain for $L^{(\alpha)}$ is introduced in the terms of ``hyper-singular integrals'', and it is proved that $p_t(x,y)$ satisfies (\ref{L_fund}) in the corresponding ``extended'' sense.
+In general, there is a substantial gap between the problem of constructing a ``candidate for being the fundamental solution'' (i.e., to prove that relations (\ref{sol}) -- (\ref{Psi}) make sense), and the problem of relating the constructed kernel $p_t(x,y)$ to a Markov process.
+The first way how one can possibly solve this problem was proposed in \cite{Ko89}.
+It extends the approach from \cite{Fr64}, where it is shown in the parabolic setting that $p_t(x,y)$ is twice continuously differentiable in $x$, and satisfies (\ref{L_fund}) in the classical sense.
+Note that the domain of the operator $L$ is $C_b^2(\rd)$.
+In the $\alpha$-stable case the natural upper bound $\prt_{xx}^2p_t^0(x,y)\leq Ct^{-2/\alpha}$ is strongly singular for small $t$, and therefore it is difficult to prove using the parametrix construction that $p_t(\cdot ,y)\in C_b^2(\rd)$; thus, one cannot check straightforwardly that the expression \eqref{L_fund} makes sense.
+Instead, in \cite{Ko89} the extended domain of $L^{(\alpha)}$ is introduced in terms of ``hyper-singular integrals'', and it is proved that $p_t(x,y)$ satisfies (\ref{L_fund}) in the corresponding ``extended'' sense.
 Once (\ref{L_fund}) is proved, the required properties of the Markov process associated with $p_t(x,y)$ follow from the positive maximum principle in a rather standard way.
-Another way to justify the parametrix construction, proposed in \cite{Ko00}, is to guarantee the required smoothness of $p_t(x,y)$ using the integration-by-parts procedure, but this approach seems to be only partially relevant; see Remark~\ref{r_Kol} below.
+Another way to verify\normal \, the parametrix construction, proposed in \cite{Ko00}, is to guarantee the required smoothness of $p_t(x,y)$ by using the integration by parts procedure, but this approach seems to be only partially relevant; see Remark~\ref{r_Kol} below.